ExpressionEngine/ExpressionEngine-User-Guide/source/modules/forum/forum_setup.rst

 The "blank" boxes in the last column and last row allow you to easily select or de-select an entire column or row.

-Member Groups are managed under Admin > Members and Groups > Member Groups since Member Groups are used throughout your site and not just as part of the forum.
+Member Groups are managed under :menuselection:`Admin --> Members and Groups --> Member Groups` since Member Groups are used throughout your site and not just as part of the forum.

 Add a New Category
 ~~~~~~~~~~~~~~~~~~